bvalarezo/Fun-With-BufferOverflows/vuln1/README.md

 To get the return address, we can use GDB and anaylze what address on the stack is `char buf[256]`.

-At the time of this writeup, I got the address `0xbffff504` to the address at the beginning of the buffer.
-So, let this be the return address.
+At the time of this writeup, I got the address `0xbffff504` as the address the return address is stored in the program.

 >Note: Be sure to disable ASLR!